 OCM will be launching a robust public education campaign in the coming months.
 Please be on the lookout for additional communications as OCM works to implement the new Cannabis Law.
-The best way to receive updates in real time is to sign up for OCM updates https://creamplis.nvj.gov/.
-Questions can be sent to https://creamplis.nvj.gov/.
-Questions can be sent to https://creamplis.nvj.gov/.
-Questions can be sent to https://creamplis.nvj.gov/.
+The best way to receive updates in real time is to sign up for OCM updates here.
+For more information from OCM, please visit https://cannabis.nv.gov/.
+Questions can be sent to info@ocm.nv.gov.